swiftlang/swift-org-website/documentation/server/guides/performance.md

 **Generating a flame graph**

 To generate flame graphs in Swift on Linux, you can use various tools such as `perf` combined with `FlameGraph` scripts to collect data on CPU utilization and stack traces.
-They can then be visualized using flame graph tools to gain insights into the performance characteristics of the application by following these steps:
+They can then be visualized using flame graph tools to gain insights into the performance characteristics of the application as follows:

 1. [Install and configure](https://www.swift.org/server/guides/linux-perf.html) `perf` for Linux to collect performance data.
-2. Compile the code using `swift build -c release` into a binary called `./slow` by following these steps:
+2. Compile the code using `swift build -c release` into a binary called `./slow` by using these steps:

    a.
 Open your Terminal and navigate to the directory containing your Swift code, typically the root directory of your Swift package.